Its-All-About-the-Journey/100daysofcode/source_code/day003/README.md

 # DAY 3

 # Description
-Found the lost treasure in the islande!
+Find the lost treasure in the islande!
 # Environment
 OS: OS X